cmacias88/color-of-a-genre-app/README.md

 Go to web app root directory.

 ```

 cd ~/src/color-of-a-genre-app

 ```

-Start Flask server on one terminal
+Start Flask server first in one terminal.

 ```

 python3 server.py

 ```

-Start react-app on the other terminal
+Start React app in the other terminal.

 ```
 yarn start